gosu/ashton/README.md

     - {Gosu::Window} - Post-processing with shaders.
 Converting to image.

 * Ashton
-    - {Ashton::Framebuffer} - low-level graphics buffer that can be drawn directly onto and drawn to the Window.
+    - {Ashton::Texture} - Single texture (compared to Gosu::Image which uses a spritesheet) which can be drawn directly onto and drawn to the Window.

     - {Ashton::LightManager} -  Manages and combines the lighting from {Ashton::LightSource} objects.